Migrating from Kubespray to RKE

 - Save the application's scheduled builds.

-kubectl -n sisense get cronjobs.batch -o json > cronjobs.json
+kubectl -n sisense get cronjobs.batch -o json > cronjobs.json - Download the Sisense tar.gz file.

-- Extract the tar.gz file into the sisense-version folder:
+wget [sisense-linux-deployment-link-current-version] - Extract the tar.gz file into the sisense-version folder:

-- Navigate to the sisense-version directory.
+tar zxf [sisense-linux-deployment-package-name] - Navigate to the sisense-version directory.

-- Edit the single_config.yaml file.
+cd sisense-[sisense-version] - Edit the single_config.yaml file.

 vim single_config.yaml

-Set the following parameters:uninstall_cluster: true
+Set the following parameters:uninstall_cluster: truek8s_nodesdeployment_sizelinux_userssh_key

 - Run the installation.